AlgyJr/ios_guides/Configure-a-Button.md

 ![Button Insets|700](http://i.imgur.com/72kMTmW.gif)

 ### Step 5: Call a function when the button is tapped
-To run code on button events like touch down or touch up, switch to assistant mode to show the button side by side with the Swift view controller.
+To run code on button events like *touch down* or *touch up inside*, switch to assistant mode to show the button side by side with the Swift view controller.
 Ctrl-drag from the button to the Swift file and create an action with the event that you want.
 You can create multiple actions for different events.

 ![Assistant|700](http://i.imgur.com/L2bdou3.gif)